-Courses allow you to group and organize your students into classes in Eli Review.
+Courses allow students to enroll and complete tasks.
 Creating and managing courses do not require a subscription, but participating in course as a student (assignments, reviews, etc) does.
 Any Eli Review user can create and manage a course.
-All you need is a validated email address, which you can do in Account Settings.

 Instructors can create a new course from the Instructors tab on the Eli Review Dashboard.